isaackingx/Scam-Shield/README.md

 ScamShield empowers users to make smarter, safer decisions in the digital financial space.

 Application Screenshots
-You can access the screenshots from the application  [https://github.com/isaackingx/Scam-Shield/tree/main/Application%20Screenshots](HERE))]
+You can access the screenshots from the application[HERE][(https://github.com/isaackingx/Scam-Shield/tree/main/Application%20Screenshots)]